top of page

 Are Loan Agreements Required to Be Notarized in Florida?

-• Verify signer identity
+• Verify identity of all parties

 • Deter fraud or coercion